 - Chocolate Pecan Pie

-And on hot summer days, cool off with a cone at The Old Mill Creamery, where the Ice Cream Bar serves up a wide range of flavors and signature treats.
+And on hot summer days, cool off with handmade ice cream in a cone, bowl, shake, or sundae at The Old Mill Creamery, where the Ice Cream Bar serves up a wide range of flavors and signature treats.
 Want to get your mouth watering?
 Here’s just a small taste:

 - Black Lantern Chocolate

 - Smoky Mountain Strawberry

 - Homemade waffle cones